Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 The transaction details shows the following.

 - **Transaction**: the first six characters of the transaction hash.
-You can click Copy |copy| to copy the entire transaction hash.
+Click Copy |copy| to copy the entire transaction hash.
 It also shows the transaction state.
 - **Block height/block hash**: the block height and the first six characters of the block hash.
-You can click Copy |copy| to copy the entire block hash.
-If you click on an block hash, the :ref:`account details<blocks-view>` appears.
+Click Copy |copy| to copy the entire block hash.
+Click the block hash to see the :ref:`account details<blocks-view>`.
 - **Age**: the transaction age with date/time stamp.
 - **Transaction type/cost**: the transaction type and the transaction fee.
 - **Sender**: the first six characters of the account that sent the transaction if available for that transaction.
-You can click Copy |copy| to copy the entire hash.
-If you click on an account hash, the :ref:`account details<accounts-view>` appears.
+Click Copy |copy| to copy the entire hash.
+Click the account hash to see the :ref:`account details<accounts-view>`.
 - **Events/Reject reason**:  list of events included in the transaction.
 It contains more details about the transaction, including drill-through links and copy options where available.
 There are many different transaction types and descriptions.
 If you see the transaction type **Update micro CCD per Euro**, it is possible to see the new rate and the effective timestamp.

 A successful transaction shows the **Events** that were included in the transaction.